-In 2012 the Company announced that they had closed an agreement whereby the Company acquired SilverBirch Energy Corporation's interest in the Frontier and Equinox leases.
-The update, which has an effective date of December 31, 2012, recognizes this transaction and the Company has been attributed one hundred percent working interest in the Frontier and Equinox leases.
+In 2013 the Company announced that they had closed an agreement whereby the Company acquired portions of Shell Canada Ltd.'s interest in the oil sands leases adjacent to the Teck Frontier oil sand lease in exchange for Teck's Equinox leases.
+This update, which has an effective date of December 31, 2013, recognizes this transaction and represents the Company's one hundred percent working interest in the Frontier oil sands mine leases.

 The preparation and disclosure of the reported resource estimates are the responsibility of the Company's management.
-Sproule's responsibility is to express an opinion on the bitumen-inplace, the contingent bitumen resources data and the mine, tailings and extraction plans, and environmental and regulatory issues, based on audits and reviews.
-Sproule carried out the audits and reviews in accordance with standards established by the Canadian Securities Administrators ("CSA") within National Instrument 51-101 ("NI 51-101").
+Sproule's responsibility is to express an opinion on the bitumen-in-place, the contingent bitumen resources data and the mine, tailings and extraction plans, based on audits and reviews.
+Sproule carried out the geological evaluation and the mine plan review in accordance with standards established by the Canadian Securities Administrators ("CSA") within National Instrument 51-101 ("NI 51-101").
 This report adheres in all material aspects to the "best practices" recommended in the Canadian Oil and Gas Evaluation Handbook ("COGEH") which are in accordance with the principles and definitions established by the Calgary Chapter of the Society of Petroleum Evaluation Engineers.
 The COGEH is incorporated by reference in NI 51-101.
 Those standards require that Sproule plan and perform the audits and reviews to obtain reasonable assurance as to whether or not the resource data are free of material misstatement.